QuickHMI FAQ - Frequently asked questions about your HMI/SCADA system

 All data required for the HMI-project process (such as masks, graphics etc.) pulls the viewer after connecting automatically from the server.

-The QuickHMI Viewers connect on the QuickHMI Server (Part of the QuickHMI standalone runtime).
-The QuickHMI Server connects with the parameterized devices, for example PLC.
+The QuickHMI viewers connect to the QuickHMI server.
+The QuickHMI server connects to the parameterized devices, such as PLCs.

 No, after the start, the viewer pulls the project itself from the server.